List Crawls: The Complete Guide to Targeted SEO Crawling

 URL Discovery Manual — you define the list Automatic — crawler follows links

-Speed Fast — only specified pages Slow on large sites
+Speed Fast — only specified pages analyzed Slow on large sites

-Server Load Minimal — targeted requests Heavy on large sites
+Server Load Minimal — targeted requests only Heavy on large sites

 Precision Exact — no unintended pages Broad — includes all reachable pages

-Best Use Case Post-migration checks, spot audits Initial site discovery, full audits
+Best Use Case Post-migration checks, targeted audits, monitoring Initial discovery, baseline audits

 One often-overlooked advantage of list crawls is their ability to surface orphan pages — pages that exist on your server but have no internal links pointing to them.
-A standard crawl will never find these because it relies on link discovery.
-If you export all indexed URLs from Google Search Console and run a list crawl against them, you can cross-reference the results with your internal link data to identify orphans instantly.
+A standard full-site crawl will never find these, because it relies entirely on link discovery.
+However, if you export all indexed URLs from Google Search Console and run a list crawl against them, you can cross-reference the results with your internal link data to identify orphan pages instantly.

-Experienced SEOs reach for list crawls in situations where precision matters more than breadth.
-Here are the most impactful use cases:
+Experienced SEO professionals reach for list crawls whenever precision matters more than breadth.
+In particular, these nine scenarios represent the highest-value use cases for targeted URL crawling:

 Scenario 01